 Browse a list of definitions of common terminology used by real estate agents – and in the real estate market – if you’re unsure of a meaning.
-If you’re just starting out in Brantford real estate, it’s important to have a good understanding of common terms so you can act more efficiently and get more done.
+If you’re just starting out in Brantford real estate, it’s important to be familiar with these terms so you can act more efficiently and get more done.

 GLOSSARY OF REAL ESTATE TERMS